 Parenting is not easy, and unless you are just going through the motions of recycling your own children into the same dysfunctional patterns, your parents did to you then you are trying to figure out how to give your children the best start in life.

 Unfortunately, the idea that parents need to re-invent parenting for each generation is flawed.
 There is no substitute for learning from our own past mistakes, but there are many things that were not accessible to previous generations.

 For this reason, it is important to establish the difference between punishment and consequences/logical reactions to behavior.
-I would propose that instead of making your children suffer for their mistakes that you use this time of opportunity to teach them empathy, reflection, and problem-solving skills.
+I would propose that instead of making your children suffer for their mistakes will not help them, you use this time as an opportunity to teach them empathy, reflection, and problem-solving skills.

 Grounding your children and making them “pay” for their mistakes does not teach them these fundamental life skills; it teaches the opposite.

 Punishment makes kids feel like they are bad people and robs parents of the chance to connect with them emotionally during this time.